Loading. Please Wait....

 Support groups offer lots of practical tips and resources for dealing with identified concerns, and members share their success stories and the strategies that helped them move forward in their recovery.
 Some groups focus on learning and practicing specific coping skills.
 Many groups will also provide recommendations for useful books and websites for additional study apart from the group meetings.

 By meeting and talking with other group members, you also have a chance to practice social skills and interact more effectively with others.
-Often, mental illness or addiction has contributed to withdrawal from social situations.
+Often, mental illness has contributed to withdrawal from social situations.
 Support groups provide a safe place to become comfortable around others once more.

 It’s very powerful when you see others in the group who are further along their road to recovery and who have made great strides toward having happier and healthier lives.
 These positive role models show you that recovery is in fact attainable, which brings renewed hope for the future.